jqathena/jqathena.github.io/README.md

 # jqathena.github.io
-politics and power website for the final using HTML, SCSS, and JavaScript!
+politics and power website for the final project using HTML, SCSS, and JavaScript!